panama69/RandomQuotes-K8s/Readme.md

 Using your cloud instance of choice do the following:

 - Create a worker pool name "Local K8s Worker Pool".
-- Open up a command prompt or terminal.
-Change the current directory in the terminal to the `k8s/provision` folder in this repo.
+- Ensure you have the following environments: "Development", "Test", "Staging", "Production"
+- Install a tentacle to connect to Octopus Deploy
+    - Option A: Install a polling tentacle directly on your machine (preferred and easiest).
+    - Option B: Run the tentacle as a docker container.
+Run `docker run --env ServerApiKey=YOUR_API_KEY --env ServerUrl=YOUR_SERVER_URL --env Space=Default --env TargetWorkerPool="Local K8s Worker Pool" --env ACCEPT_EULA=Y --env DISABLE_DIND=N --env ServerPort=10943 --env TargetName="Docker Worker" --platform linux/amd64 --privileged octopusdeploy/tentacle:8.1.563`
+    - Option C: Run the tentacle from Kubernetes.
         - In a file explorer, go to `octopus-tentacle.yaml` file and replace `YOUR_API_KEY` and `YOUR_SERVER_URL` with your API key and server URL.
         - Run `kubectl apply -f octopus-tentacle.yaml`
-      - 🍎 Alternatively—if you are working on a Mac with an Apple chip:
-        - Run `docker run --env ServerApiKey=YOUR_API_KEY --env ServerUrl=YOUR_SERVER_URL --env Space=Default --env TargetWorkerPool="Local K8s Worker Pool" --env ACCEPT_EULA=Y --env DISABLE_DIND=N --env ServerPort=10943 --env TargetName="Docker Worker" --platform linux/amd64 --privileged octopusdeploy/tentacle:8.1.563`
-    - WAIT until the worker shows up as healthy in your Local K8s Worker Pool
+    - WAIT until the worker shows up as healthy in your Local K8s Worker Pool.
 - Go to Library -> Feeds
     - Add a docker hub feed
     - Provide your username and PAT or a service account username and PAT otherwise you won't be able to create releases.